-from a range of sources.
 Begin to select and organise relevant historical information.
 Answer (and sometimes ask) historically valid questions.
 Begin to understand that different versions of the past exist, giving reasons for this. historically valid questions.
-Begin to understand that different versions of the past exist, giving reasons for this.
-Answer (and sometimes ask) historically valid questions.
+Begin to understand that different versions of the past exist, giving reasons for this. historically valid questions.
 Geography How has the geography of Manchester changed over time?
 Know how types of settlement, land use, topographical features, economic activity, the distribution of natural resources and the population of Manchester changed over time.
-Use maps, atlases, aerial photographs and fieldwork to How has geography made North America?
+Use maps, atlases, aerial photographs and fieldwork to support them with the above.
+How has geography made North America?
 Know the environmental regions, key physical and human characteristics, countries, and major cities in North America.
 Be able to locate key cities and populations.
+To be able to explain why key